-As part of our commitment to developing thinking and problem solving skills in Mathematics, we enter teams of Primary students in the Australasian Problem Solving Mathematical Olympiads (APSMO www.apsmo.info).
+As part of our commitment to developing thinking and problem solving skills in Mathematics, we enter teams of primary students in the Australasian Problem Solving Mathematical Olympiads.

 GATEWAYS is an organisation that conducts a variety of workshops for primary students with interests and abilities in a variety of areas.
-Cornish College teachers nominate students for specialised Gateways programs throughout the school year.
-There are also programs that are parent nominated and holiday programs.
+Our teachers nominate students for specialised GATEWAYS programs throughout the school year.
+There are also programs that are parent-nominated and holiday programs.

 The National History Challenge is a research-based competition for students, giving students a chance to be an historian, research world history, examining Australia’s past, investigating their community or exploring their own roots.

-The ASX Sharemarket Game gives students the opportunity to learn more about the share market and how it works.
-In the Game, students can buy and sell shares in 200 nominated companies listed on the ASX.
-The Game simulates real share market conditions and develops students’ knowledge of the share market, experience what it is like to buy and sell shares, test their investment strategies and win some great prizes.
+The Australian Stock Exchange Sharemarket Game gives junior and secondary students the opportunity to learn more about the sharemarket and how it works.
+In the game, students can buy and sell shares in 200 nominated companies listed on the Australian Stock Exchange.
+The game simulates real sharemarket conditions and develops students’ knowledge of the sharemarket, experience what it is like to buy and sell shares, test their investment strategies and win some great prizes.